What Should You Do to Earn Respect as a Manager?

 Keep a close eye on your employees, show that you care about them, and ensure they have the resources they need to perform their jobs well.

-Take Steps to Get Feedback
+Take Steps to Receive Feedback

 Letting employees know that your door is always open for any advice, feedback, or problems may seem like a goodwill approach, but it often does not yield productive results.
 Instead, take the time to meet face-to-face with your employees.